-Advancing practice level can be reached in England either by training or via submission of evidence to an e-portfolio.
-As part of the framework for advancing clinical practice, professionals must be able to evidence additional core capabilities across the four pillars, but they can demonstrate different levels of focus in each pillar.
-Training options include completing a masters course which is made up of credentials.
-The e-portfolio route can be seen as a retrospective method to becoming an ACP.
+As part of the framework for advanced practice, professionals must be able to evidence additional core capabilities across the four pillars, but they can demonstrate different levels of focus in each pillar.
+Training options include completing a master’s course, which is made up of credentials.
+The e-portfolio route can be seen as a retrospective method to becoming an advanced practitioner (AP).

-- delivering a programme accreditation process (kitemarking) for training courses for advanced level practice
+• delivering a programme accreditation process (kitemarking) for training courses for advanced level practice.

-England Framework
+England framework

 England Toolkits